 Since we cannot meet to dance on Wednesday evenings, we have instigated a mitigation strategy, which comes in two parts:

-We have a Zoom session at 8pm every Wednesday lasting approximately our hour.
+Unless we are dancing outside, we have a Zoom session at 7.30pm every Wednesday lasting approximately our hour.
 Please email for details.

 We are suggesting that people join in with a "virtual" dance with us.
 Each week we will suggest a dance to learn or recall and give links to videos that we think are worthwhile watching.
 The dance will be listed here afterwards.